jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Cheetah.md

 RacialMods: +4 Stealth in tall grass
 Languages:
 SQ:
+SpecialAbilities:
+  Sprint (Ex): >
-SpecialAbilities: Sprint (Ex) Once per hour, a cheetah can move at 10 times its normal speed (500 feet) when it makes a charge.
+    Once per hour, a cheetah can move at 10 times its normal speed (500 feet) when it makes a charge.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: